 Once your blood pressure is under control, your doctor may have you take a daily aspirin to reduce your risk of cardiovascular disorders.

 To reduce the number of daily medication doses you need, your doctor may prescribe a combination of low-dose medications rather than larger doses of one single drug.
-In fact, two or more blood pressure drugs often work better than one.
-Sometimes finding the most effective medication — or combination of drugs — is a matter of trial and error.
+In fact, two or more blood pressure drugs may be more effective than one.
+Sometimes finding the most effective medication or combination of drugs is a matter of trial and error.

 Lifestyle changes to treat high blood pressure